esp-rs/no_std-training/book/src/03_1_panic.md

     at ../.cargo/registry/src/index.crates.io-6f17d22bba15001f/esp-riscv-rt-0.3.0/src/lib.rs:68
 ```

-We see where the panic occured and we even see a backtrace!
+We see where the panic occurred, and we even see a backtrace!

-While in this example things are obvious, this will come handy in more complex code.
+While in this example things are obvious, this will come in handy in more complex code.

 ✅ Now try running the code compiled with release profile.
 ```shell